 Several years ago, I had to travel with my boss to Mexico City on business.
 Everything had been fine up until our return.
 When we tried to check in at the airport, they told us we exceeded our baggage allowance and had to pay a difference.

 It turns out that the person who booked our flights had made a mistake and had only booked a travel light fare for our return.
-Obviously, we had brought with us more than carry-on since our trip lasted for several days.
+We had brought with us more than carry-on since our trip lasted for several days.
 Needless to say, my boss had to pay extra fees.

 TIP: Always verify your baggage allowance when booking a flight.